profsmith89/ctps/_sources/chap12.md

 I hope you understand how the recursive `beckett` function works.
 I hope you've also begun to realize that learning to write a recursive function from a recursive specification, like we did with factorial and merge sort, is hard but worthwhile.
 Designing a recursive solution to a problem like Beckett's challenge is even harder, but you can do it if you take it a step at a time, as we just did.

-\[Version 20240827\]
+\[Version 20240918\]

+[^fn1]: Divide and conquer is sometimes called *divide and combine*, a name that highlights the two pieces of this problem-solving process.

-[^fn1]: I've borrowed this definition from an earlier edition of *Introduction to Algorithms* by Thomas H. Cormen, Charles E. Leiserson, and Ronald L. Rivest (The MIT Press; Cambridge, MA; 1995), p.
+[^fn2]: I've borrowed this definition from an earlier edition of *Introduction to Algorithms* by Thomas H. Cormen, Charles E. Leiserson, and Ronald L. Rivest (The MIT Press; Cambridge, MA; 1995), p.
 2.

-[^fn2]: To learn more about sorting in Python, please see the helpful page titled ["Sorting HOW TO"](https://docs.python.org/3/howto/sorting.html) in the Python documentation.
+[^fn3]: To learn more about sorting in Python, please see the helpful page titled ["Sorting HOW TO"](https://docs.python.org/3/howto/sorting.html) in the Python documentation.

+[^fn4]: Letters are sorted from a-z, except that capital letters are "smaller in value" than little letters.
+Letters that represent positive numbers are sorted in numerical order.
+Unicode characters are sorted by their numerical values.
+In fact, sorting letters and numbers are also explained by the realization that we're just sorting unicode values!
+Look up the unicode values of the characters A, B, a, b, 0, and 1.

+[^fn5]: The largest number of swaps occurs when the input sequence is the reverse of the sorted order, e.g., \`\[5, 4, 3, 2, 1\]\`.

-[^fn3]: A simple internet search for "sorting algorithms" will list many of the most popular sorting techniques.
+[^fn6]: A simple internet search for "sorting algorithms" will list many of the most popular sorting techniques.

-[^fn4]: As another example of binary search in action, [watch Professor David Malan of CS50 fame](https://www.youtube.com/watch?v=DSffdCT5Cx4) use binary search to find this book's author in an old-fashioned phone book.
+[^fn7]: As another example of binary search in action, [watch Professor David Malan of CS50 fame](https://www.youtube.com/watch?v=DSffdCT5Cx4) use binary search to find this book's author in an old-fashioned phone book.

-[^fn5]: It might help to have an image of the [Russian Matryoshka Dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) in your mind.
+[^fn8]: It might help to have an image of the [Russian Matryoshka Dolls](https://en.wikipedia.org/wiki/Matryoshka_doll) in your mind.
 Each inner doll is smaller than its outer doll, and if you open them all, you'll find that the innermost doll doesn't open.
 That innermost doll is the base case.

-[^fn6]: Factorial is defined only for non-negative integers.
+[^fn9]: Factorial is defined only for non-negative integers.

-[^fn7]: As expected, when compared to the for-loop solution, the while-loop solution requires us to manage the loop's index variable.
+[^fn10]: As expected, when compared to the for-loop solution, the while-loop solution requires us to manage the loop's index variable.
 My while-loop solution reuses the input parameter as the while-loop's index variable to save one initialization.
 Nothing new here.

-[^fn8]: The recursive solution will use the same \`merge\` function that we used in the iterative solution, but I will slightly change its interface.
+[^fn11]: The recursive solution will use the same \`merge\` function that we used in the iterative solution, but I will slightly change its interface.
 While the iterative solution sorted the input list in place, it is more natural for the recursive solution to return the sorted list.
 This has to do with the lack of an explicit temporary, which we noticed in looking at the several factorial implementations.

-[^fn9]: I learned about this challenge from Robert Sedgewick and Kevin Wayne's book, *Computer Science: An Interdisciplinary Approach* (Addison-Wesley, 2017).
+[^fn12]: I learned about this challenge from Robert Sedgewick and Kevin Wayne's book, *Computer Science: An Interdisciplinary Approach* (Addison-Wesley, 2017).
 It appears as Program 2.3.3.

-[^fn10]: Let's not worry about printing the actor's names, which is a detail we'll fix when we have a correctly working recursive function.
+[^fn13]: Let's not worry about printing the actor's names, which is a detail we'll fix when we have a correctly working recursive function.

-[^fn11]: The binary sequence produced by the function \`beckett\` is called a [Gray code](https://en.wikipedia.org/wiki/Gray_code), which has found many uses in our world, from electronic devices to experimental design.
+[^fn14]: The binary sequence produced by the function \`beckett\` is called a [Gray code](https://en.wikipedia.org/wiki/Gray_code), which has found many uses in our world, from electronic devices to experimental design.
 Now that you know about this code, read about it and look for it in your world!